WallStreetMojo

 The different important points are as follows:

-• It is required to estimate the functional life span or the maturity of intangible assets or bonds and loans, respectively.
+• Estimating the functional lifespan or the maturity of intangible assets or bonds and loans is required.

-• It leads to the movement of the same amount systematically in every accounting period from the balance sheet account of the company to the income statement account.
+• It systematically leads to the same amount movement in every accounting period from the balance sheet account of the company to the income statement account.

 Conclusion